 - The first atomic explosion in history took place in White Sands on July 16, 1945.

 - The state has three indigenous Native American tribal groups: the Pueblo, Navajo, and Apache.
-All three share the very rare distinction among Native Americans of still being permitted to live on their ancestral lands.
+All three share the scarce distinction among Native Americans of still being permitted to live on their ancestral lands.

 - Roswell, New Mexico was the site of one of the most famous supposed alien or UFO incidents, touching off the UFO frenzy in the USA that began in the late 1940s.